jokob-sk/NetAlertX/front/plugins/README.md

 - `devicemac` - The value is considered to be a Mac address and a link pointing to the device with the given Mac address is generated.
 - `deviceip` - The value is considered to be an IP address and a link pointing to the device with the given IP is generated.
 The IP is checked against the last detected IP addresses and translated into a Mac address that is then used for the link itself.
 - `url` - The value is considered to be a URL so a link is generated.
+- `textboxsave` - An editable and saveable text box is generated that saves values in the database.
+Primarily intended for the `UserData` database column in the `Plugins_Objects` table.

 ```json